hello30190f/OneNoteAlternative/firstPrototype/note/architecture.md

 ## contents group
  group for organizing any other groups and pages.
 ## files group
- organaize and manage any binary bolb resources.
+ organaize and manage any binary blob resources.
 This group automaticly belong to corresponeding pages and groups which use these resources.

  Here is binary blog resources examples.
 - any images